ThaminAnsariM/Guvi_task_node_recipe/Readme.md

+While using TempMail, pls copy the reset link separately and use it directly by clicking the reset link.
+The temp mail is alerting to the reset link

 # 🍽️ Recipe API Server

 This is a **Node.js** REST API server for managing recipes, built with **Express**, **MongoDB**, and **Mongoose**.
 It supports full **CRUD** operations, **user authentication** using **JWT**, and includes middleware for secure access.